 Is RDAP replacing WHOIS completely?

-Yes, RDAP is designed to replace WHOIS.
+Yes, RDAP is built to replace WHOIS.
 However, the transition is gradual, and WHOIS remains in use during this period.

 Can I still use WHOIS for domain information?